grafana/grafana/docs/sources/panels-visualizations/configure-data-links/index.md

 <!-- what we do mean by the "value under the cursor" and when you're linking to using a variable, where is that link going to??? an code snippet representing the example above would be great for explaining this concept-->

 The link itself is accessible in different ways depending on the visualization.
-For the Graph you need to click on a data point or line, for a panel like
+For the time series visualization you need to click on a data point or line, for a panel like
 Stat, Gauge, or Bar Gauge you can click anywhere on the visualization to open the context menu.

 <!--screenshot here -->